Health & Wellbeing

 If you are a staff member, please email your Principal and the School Health Office firstname.lastname@example.org to provide an overview of the situation, and they will help guide you on the next steps.

 The school employs a trained nurse whose primary role is to support student learning by ensuring the health and safety of our students.
-The nurse is located in the Health Office in the Administration Building.
-Nurses are available from 7:15am to 5:15pm on school days.
+The Health Clinic is located in the Learning Centre - Ground Floor (G10).
+Nurses are available from 7:15am to 5:15pm on school days, depending on ASAs.

 The school nurses’ responsibilities include: